Henngz/PetsAndWalkers_Android_App/README.md

 # PetsAndWalkers_Android_App
 The Pets Walking app is an Android solution connecting pet owners and freelancers.
-Built in Java, it leverages mapping APIs for geo-location services, data sharing, and image handling.
+Built-in Java, it leverages mapping APIs for geo-location services, data sharing, and image handling.
 It uses SQLite for local data persistence, with optional web service sync across devices.

 # UI Design